System Assembly and Testing

 The neon that was originally specified is no longer available.
 It has been replaced by an LED assembly.

-Three of the low voltage components are connected to the main board via 2-way SIL sockets.
-This wiring can be conveniently added before those components are fitted.
+Three of the low voltage components are connected to the main board via low-voltage cable and 2-way SIL sockets:

 The jack-socket goes to the "CT1" connector.